-A parent or guardian must contact the school in advance and provide a written note (this may be via paper if in person, via email, or via text message) to the Operations Coordinator explaining the reason for dismissal in order for a student to be dismissed early from school.
-For a student to dismiss early, the parent or guardian must come to the Main Office and sign the student out before the student will be allowed to leave school grounds.
+For students in grades K-5, the parent or guardian must come to the Main Office and sign the student out before the student will be allowed to leave school grounds.
+For students in grades 6-12, a parent or guardian must contact the school in advance and provide a written note (this may be via paper if in person, via email, or via text message) to the Operations Coordinator explaining the reason for dismissal in order for a student to be dismissed early from school.
 When signing the student out, you may be asked to present a valid photo ID or show your ParentSquare pickup card.
-For safety reasons, students may not be dismissed from school early unless they are with a parent or guardian, even if that student normally travels to and from school via public transportation, or by walking home.
+For safety reasons, students may not be dismissed from school early unless they are with a parent or guardian, or we have received written communication, even if that student normally travels to and from school via public transportation, or by walking home.